TheRensselaerIDEA/IDEA-Blockchain/DefiResearch/Data/FEATURE_EXPLANATIONS.md

 - amountUSD: amount being borrowed, in USD *reservePriceUSD X amount*

-## Borrows:
+## Borrows
-User borrows a currency from a lending pool, which can be repaid at any time (if the user has the required collateral)
+*User borrows a currency from a lending pool, which can be repaid at any time (if the user has the required collateral)*

 - type: type of transaction ("borrow" for borrows)